UP210263/UP210263_CPP/U3/readme.md

                            {'7', '8', '9'}};
 ```

 <p>Although the matrices are modified out of the view of the users, they are always in constant change of values ​​in their determined spaces.
-The reason why the user can see the board, despite being based on a matrix, is because in the ttablero function we give instructions so that the base structure so representative of the game of the cat is printed through for loops.</p>
+The reason why the user can see the board, despite being based on a matrix, is because in the ttablero function we give instructions so that the base structure so representative of the Tic Tac Toe is printed through for loops.</p>

 ```c++
 // ttablero funtion